juzraai/torn-losers-log/src/docs/ABOUT.md

 **TORN City Losers' Log (TLL)** is a tool which **aims to help loss sellers** by providing them

 - **automatic counting**
-- **daily performance statistics**
+- **performance statistics**
 - and a **proof system**.

 ## Features

-- ⚙️ **Manages your last 5000 losses** (TORN returns the last 1000 attacks, TLL then updates incrementally)
+- ⚙️ **Manages your last 5000 losses.**
 - 📋 **Lists your losses in 4 ways:**
 	- Individual losses - just like on TORN or YATA
 	- Consecutive losses grouped by client and paid status
 	- Losses grouped by client and paid status
 	- Unpaid losses grouped by client
-- 🧾 **Lists attack log links** for losses and loss groups which **can be used for proof** when requesting payment.
+- 🧾 **Lists attack log links** for losses and loss groups.
 - 💰 **Losses or loss groups can be easily marked as "paid".**
-- 📊 **Aggregates your daily loss counts** and shows:
+- 📊 **Shows bar chart of daily loss counts and calculates average.**
-	- A chart with past days' loss counts
-	- Today's loss count
-	- Yesterday's loss count
-	- Average daily loss count
-- 📞 Tooltips tell you if a button will perform an API call.
+- 📞 Tooltips tell you if a button will use TORN API, there are no background calls.
 - 🔒 Your data stays in your browser, there's **no server-side code/database,** and no downtime.
 - 📷 You can hide client names if you want to do a screenshot to show only your stats or **TLL** features.

+## Screenshots

+**TODO**

 ## Compared to YATA

 [YATA](https://yata.yt/) provides a ton of cool features which help TORN players in various ways.
-That one set of functions which are relevant in this comparison are on its **[Targets -> Attacks](https://yata.yt/target/attacks)** page.
+That one set of its functions which are relevant in this comparison are on the **[Targets > Attacks](https://yata.yt/target/attacks)** page.

-**TLL** specifically targets loss sellers, so it's not a complete replacement for YATA, but may better serve loss sellers.
+**TLL** focuses only on loss sellers, so it's not a complete replacement for YATA, but may better serve loss sellers due to its more specific features.
 However, in some aspects YATA can be still a better choice, that is why I'm writing this chapter and trying to be as objective as I can.

-**Below comparison is written on Mar 21, 2021.
-If YATA gets relevant updates or you find a mistake here, please contact me.**
+*Below comparison is written on Mar 21, 2021.
+If YATA gets relevant updates or you find a mistake here, please contact me.*